 Central Bank Governor's statement at the IMF meeting in Dubai

-Mr. Chairman, I am honored to address the 2003 Joint Annual
+Mr. Chairman, I am honoured to address the 2003 Joint Annual

 Meetings on behalf of the Nordic-Baltic Constituency consisting of Denmark,

 Estonia, Finland, Latvia, Lithuania, Norway, and Sweden as well as my own

 country, Iceland.
 Let me begin by thanking the authorities of the

 The world economy has been showing signs of a modest recovery and further strengthening is projected for 2004.
 Economic growth, however, remains unbalanced.
 Restoring sustainable growth is one of the most important economic policy challenges that lie ahead.
 Current accommodative policies are appropriate until a global recovery has been consolidated.
 Some economies have, however, now reached the point where little scope remains for traditional fiscal and monetary initiatives.
 Consequently, it is necessary to press forward in other areas such as by accelerating structural reforms, promoting good governance, increasing transparency, and harmonizing standards.
 Another important task involves enabling low-income countries to enjoy the full benefits of a globalized economy.
 An orderly unwinding of external imbalances also poses a major challenge.
 To resolve this, fair-burden sharing will be necessary among leading economies and different regions.